Drain Disposal Restrictions

 These items can obstruct the flow of sewage.

-If a chemical waste, log into the Hazardous Waste Program (HWP) to create a waste label and request a pickup.
+If a hazardous waste, log into the Hazardous Waste Program (HWP) to create a waste label and request a pickup.

 If a biohazardous waste, manage as biohazardous waste.